 One way to investigate shape is to experiment with “Pareidolia”.
 This is a psychological phenomenon where the mind sees a familiar pattern where none exists.

-When we see faces or object in cloud patterns, or a ‘man on the moon’, that’s pareidolia.
+When we see faces or objects in cloud patterns or a ‘man on the moon’, that’s pareidolia.

-Shape also dictates the way light behaves on a surface.
-By investigating shape in abstract, we are exploring the nature of photography, how we see our most important medium: light!
+The shape also dictates the way light behaves on a surface.
+By investigating shape in the abstract, we are exploring the nature of photography, how we see our most important medium: light!